 Wait 15 seconds to see if your Mac resets the display resolution on its own.

-If that doesn’t work, press the Esc (Escape) key, which should revert your display to the previously selected resolution.
+If the display resolution doesn’t reset on its own, press Esc (Escape) to revert your display to the previously selected resolution.

-If you couldn’t reset your display’s resolution automatically, you can restart your Mac in safe mode and choose another resolution.
+If you can’t reset your display’s resolution automatically, you can restart your Mac in safe mode and choose another resolution.

 Startup may take a bit longer than usual, but your display should begin working correctly.

-Choose Apple menu > System Preferences, click Displays, then click Display.
+After your Mac starts up, choose Apple menu > System Preferences, click Displays , then click Display Settings.